 This depends on what you want to do with the VR headset.
-For example, the Oculus Quest 2 is a good choice if you are looking for your first VR glasses to get acquainted with virtual reality, but the HP Reverb G2 can be a better choice if you want high-end (simulation ) want to play games.
+For example, the Oculus Quest 2 is a good choice if you are looking for your first VR glasses to get acquainted with virtual reality., but the HP Reverb G2 may be a better choice if you want to play high-end (simulation) games.

 - What should you pay attention to when buying a VR headset?

 In general, with a VR headset you look at the following functions: resolution, refresh rate, field of view and way of tracking.
 But, for example, the software and the gaming platform can also make a difference.
-For example, with a PC VR headset such as the HTC Vive Pro 2 and the HP Reverb G2, you have a wider range of games than with a standalone VR headset such as Oculus Quest 2.
+For example, with a PC VR headset such as the HTC Vive Pro 2 and the HP Reverb G2, you have a wider range of games than with a Standalone VR headset such as Oculus [[MD5_68] ].